piyushgyl01/ResourceHub/README.md

 * **Deployment**: Vercel (Frontend), Render (Backend)

 ## **Demo Video**
-*Coming soon - comprehensive walkthrough of all features including team management, project tracking, and analytics.*
+Watch a walkthrough (7 minutes) of all major features of this app: [Video Link](https://youtu.be/zx37Y3YBYgI)

 ## **Features**